Cuahutzin/JavaSpring/README.md

-Simple Java project to learn spring with hibernate and rest services
+A non web project to understand Spring framework basic